jsoref/thorium/api/docs/src/developers/generators.md

 # Generators
 ---

-Generators allow developers to programatically spawn pipelines in Thorium.
+Generators allow developers to programmatically spawn pipelines in Thorium.
 This means a pipeline can behave like an event loop spawning reactions and then acting on their results or some other events.
 An example of this would be a pipeline that lists data in Thorium and spawns reactions for each item.